 Identifying the Subjects

 A lot many men and women came forward declaring themselves to be the parties in the famous photo.
 But none were proved to be the protagonists in the photograph.
-Finally, in the late 70s and towards the early 80s, a woman named Edith Swain came forward and was found to be the nurse in the photographic documentary.
-However, even while her identity had been proved successfully, the photographer himself was unable to verify the claims of Ms. Swain as he died even before he could identify her personally.
+Finally, towards the early 80s, a woman named Greta Friedman came forward and was found to be the nurse in the photographic documentary.
+However, even while her identity had been proved successfully, the photographer himself was unable to verify the claims of Ms. Friedman.
+She also denied participating in a reenactment of the image.

-Ms. Swain who herself expired at the age of 91 in the year 2010, was 26 at the time when the photo was clicked.
-Talking about the still-documentary, Ms. Swain said it was about hope, promise about the future, love and most importantly peace
+Greta Friedman who herself expired at the age of 92 in the year 2016, was 21 at the time when the photo was clicked.

 As regards the male subject, three men professed to be the sailor in the picture and each was found to be very close to being the sailor.
 But after going through various polygraph tests and other tests to determine the authenticity of the three men – George Mendonca, Carl Muscarello and Glenn McDuffie – only McDuffie’s claims were found to be authentic and the identity of the kissing sailor and a nurse came to light.